 5 studies showing how employee happiness and business performance go hand in hand

-This week is International Week of Happiness at Work.
 Is your business taking time to consider employee happiness and the organization’s impact on how happy employees feel?
 In fact, do you have a view on precisely what happiness even is?
 There are various definitions out there.

 In general terms, however, it seems to be about an ongoing emotional state or mood: one where attaining an overall equilibrium in life is achieved by having positive thoughts and feelings most of the time.

 Obviously, no one’s exempt from having problems and tough periods in their lives but an ongoing sense of positivity can help with handling and overcoming the difficulties.

 Even if a week dedicated to happiness in work isn’t your thing, it’s still worth asking yourself whether happiness in the workplace is something your organization should be paying more attention to.

 From an ethical viewpoint, caring about how your employees feel is clearly the right thing to do.
 Yet it goes beyond that.
 Evidence is revealing that there’s a business case to be made about why it matters; here are five studies that help to explain why employee happiness is such an important factor for achieving company success.